 You will need to connect 3 wires from the USB adapter to the HDD.
 The 4th is not used:

-- GREEN cable is RX on the USB -> connects to TX on HDD
+- GREEN cable is RX on the USB cable -> connects to TX on HDD

 - WHITE cable is TX on the USB cable -> connects to RX on HDD

-- BLACK cable is the ground -> connects to the ground pin on HDD
+- BLACK cable is the grounding -> connects to the ground pin on HDD

 - You should connect the TX pin of the hard drive to the RX pin of the adapter, and the hard drive’s RX pin to the adapter’s TX pin.
 This is the theory.
 In the real life it worked backwards for me.